vrooje/ScienceTeamGuide/Draft Guide.md

 ### Results

-It is a good idea to get a quick publication and authorship policy written up for your project.
+It is a good idea to get a brief publication and authorship policy written up for your project.
 This is the responsibility of the project PI, although there will be Zooniverse team members that deserve authorship credit for the first N papers and science team members will need to agree about how this will work.

-Publication is something we;re very keen on at the Zooniverse!
+Publication is something we're very keen on at the Zooniverse!
 It is how we show the scientific community what Zooniverse projects can do, and it shows our volunteers that what they are contributing to something real and worthwhile.

 To that end it is always worth blogging about publications, and anything you can share about parts of those results beforehand online are always appreciated by the volunteers.
 We often use results a a chance to email a site's users and remind them about the project.

 We try to maintain a policy of producing publicly accessible data on the projects own domain, in addition to publishing in formal channels.
 This means that anyone can access the data and gives us a chance to frame it for the public.
-You can see examples at http://data.galaxyzoo.org and http://data.milkywayproject.org.
+You can see examples at http://data.galaxyzoo.org and http://www.milkywayproject.org/data.

 _____